-Spinal orthotics are one of many unique and highly effective offerings at Head Above Osteopathy and represents a system for deep spinal rehabilitation and ongoing maintenance with long lasting benefits.
+Spinal orthotics are one of many unique and highly effective offerings at Head Above Healthcare and represents a system for deep spinal rehabilitation and ongoing maintenance with long-lasting benefits.

 How do Spinal Orthotics work?

-The reason Head Above Osteopathy utilises spinal orthotics is because there is currently no practical or better means to directly effect spinal curvature on the market.
-In-fact hands on treatment even with specific exercise rehabilitation may not be enough to affect and sustain ideal spinal curvature in an individual.
-In some instances an individual may be flexible enough where hands on osteopathic treatment and exercise rehabilitation is enough, however spinal orthotics may enhance this process and are an excellent means of consistently maintaining a habit of retaining healthy spinal curves and an elongated spine.
+The reason Head Above Healthcare utilises spinal orthotics is that there is currently no practical or better means to directly effect spinal curvature on the market.
+In-fact hands-on treatment even with specific exercise rehabilitation may not be enough to affect and sustain ideal spinal curvature in an individual.
+In some instances, an individual may be flexible enough where hands-on osteopathic treatment and exercise rehabilitation is enough, however, spinal orthotics may enhance this process and are an excellent means of consistently maintaining a habit of retaining healthy spinal curves and an elongated spine.

-Your treating clinician at Head Above Osteopathy is specially trained to examine and assess your spine with physical tests and imaging such as X-ray to correctly prescribed spinal orthotics to remedy your condition and offer long lasting and potentially permanent improvements to your spinal and ultimately overall health and wellbeing.
+Your treating clinician at Head Above Healthcare is specially trained to examine and assess your spine with physical tests and imaging such as X-ray to correctly prescribed spinal orthotics to remedy your condition and offer long-lasting and potentially permanent improvements to your spinal and ultimately overall health and wellbeing.